-To recognize these innovative and creative efforts given in line with lighting design in an exceptional capacity, LIT Design has awarded these 5 breathtaking exterior architectural illumination projects.
+To recognize these innovative and creative efforts given in line with lighting design in an exceptional capacity, LIT Design Awards has awarded these 5 breathtaking exterior architectural illumination projects.

-The design intention for Vanke Cloud city to be a landmark of Cloud City is without challenges as the innovative design should meet the needs while having to satisfy strict demands of lighting distribution and budget constraints.
+The design intention for Vanke Cloud City to be a landmark of Cloud City is without challenges as the innovative design should meet the needs while having to satisfy strict demands of lighting distribution and budget constraints.

 The final lighting design uses LEDs and is automated by a system that will activate or deactivate the lights at a given schedule, allowing the structure to save on energy.
 Another reason for the control is to prevent creating additional light pollution during migration months that will affect birds traversing the area.